joshuaaaaa/digital_pendulum/README.en.md

 ## 📌 Description

-Digital Pendulum is a custom integration for Home Assistant that announces the time by voice, just like a digital pendulum 🕰️.
+Digital Pendulum is a custom integration for Home Assistant that announces the time vocally, just like a digital pendulum 🕰️.

 Using an Alexa device as a speaker, the system:

 - 📢 announces the time every 30 minutes
-- 🌍 automatically speaks the language set in Home Assistant
+- 🌍 automatically speaks in the language set in Home Assistant
 - ⏰ works only within a configurable time range
-- 🔔 can play a custom sound (by default the 'announce' sound (chime) before the announcement
+- 🔔 can play a custom sound (by default the 'announce' (chime) sound) before the announcement
+- 🏰 can play the Westminster melody at 12 o'clock

-The result is an elegant and discreet effect, ideal for home or office use.
+The result is an elegant and discreet effect, ideal for home or office.

 ## ✨ Main features